AGCO-CAC-Technical-Tests/primes/README.md

 * Write your numerical solutions into the file `answers.csv`

 ## Hints
-* A well-built solution should take a few seconds to complete, not several minutes
+* A well-built solution should take a few seconds to run, not several minutes